watir/watirbook/link.md

       <a>Programming Ruby</a>
     </div>

-This will click the first link, but we want to click the second one:
+This will click on the first link, but we want to click on the second one:

     browser.link(:text, "Programming Ruby").click